Hemaris diffinis: Biology

 It flies during the daylight much like the other hummingbird moths, but it may also continue flight into the evening, particularly if it has found a good source of nectar.

 Distribution

-The moth is found from the Northwest Territories, British Columbia, southern Ontario, eastern Manitoba, and in western Quebec in Canada.
-In the United States this species has been located in southern California and Baja California Norte, Illinois, east through most of the United States from Maine to West Virginia to Florida.
-Also seen in the Cariboo region of British Columbia.
+The moth is found in the Northwest Territories, British Columbia (including the Cariboo region), southern Ontario, eastern Manitoba, and western Quebec in Canada.
+In the United States, this species has been located in southern California and Baja California Norte, Illinois, and east through most of the United States from Maine to West Virginia to Florida.

 Food plants

 The larvae feed on plants including dogbane (Apocynum), Lonicera, Viburnum, Amsonia, Triosteum, Diervilla, and Symphoricarpos.

 Regional names

 Hemaris diffinis is notable for its colorful nicknames.
-In certain parts of Appalachia, including West Virginia, Hemaris diffinis is known as "hummingbird moth" or "flying lobster".
+In certain parts of Appalachia, including West Virginia, Hemaris diffinis is known as the "hummingbird moth" or "flying lobster".
 These nicknames are derived from its supposed physical resemblance to other (genetically unrelated) animals.